 The completely rebuilt greens are larger and more undulating.
 Originally mostly round or oval, they now feature undulations and irregular shapes.
 Enhancing the green complexes are many larger greenside bunkers.
 Tee boxes have been rebuilt, with seven sets of tees ranging from 3,456 yards to 7,060 yards to accommodate all skill levels.
 A new well and pumping system are in place, and the driving range/practice facilities conveniently located close to the first tee have also been completely rebuilt.
 The pro shop and food concession buildings between the parking lot and practice area are of modular construction, in keeping with the overall concept of minimizing costs in order to keep greens fees as affordable as possible.
 Currently, several phases of fairway Bermuda grass conversion and cart path renovation is underway, with several further enhancements such as a brand new outing pavilion and other elements of future construction in process.

-Over 400 trees were removed as part of the renovation to improve playability, increase air circulation, and promote healthier turf conditions.
+Over 700 trees were removed as part of the renovation and in recent years to improve playability, increase air circulation, and promote healthier turf conditions.
 The remaining trees along fairways have been pruned as needed to allow equipment access.
 While the layout remains basically the same as originally designed by Edmund Ault, the renovation changes were designed and overseen by Ault’s son, Brian.